francois-rd/coma/docs/source/tutorials/intro.rst

 .. note::

-    The command now takes two positional arguments.
-Each will be bound in the given order to the supplied config objects when the command is invoked.
+    In this example, the command now takes two positional arguments.
+Each will be bound (in the given order) to the supplied config objects if the command is invoked.

 .. code-block:: console

     $ python main.py greet
     Hello World!

-This example is, admittedly, somewhat contrived.
-However, multiple configs are often useful in practice to separate large configurations into smaller, more-manageable, more-maintainable, logically-separated components.
-Multiple configs are also useful when only parts of a config are shared between commands:
+Multiple configs are often useful in practice to separate otherwise-large configs into smaller components, especially if some components are shared between commands:

 .. code-block:: python
-    :linenos:
     :caption: main.py

     from dataclasses import dataclass